SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 All users can read other users reviews  The user can read other users reviews and create, update and delete their own reviews.

 User have a profile page where info about their username, bio and an icon are displayed.
-My biggest hope is that Smart Investments will give valuable information to every person interested in digital investments.
+My biggest hope is that Top Developer Resources will give valuable information to every person interested in developing their Coding Skills.
 This is an educational project only.

 ## User Stories